studio-thgie/phd.thgie.ch/index.md

 # Dissertation Wiki 👋
-No introduction at the moment.
 This is the wiki-in-the-becoming for the dissertation of Adrian Demleitner.
+No more introduction for the moment.

 ## Temporary table of contents
 - [Journal](notes/Journal.md)